Ever wonder what goes into making your body the well-oiled machine that it is?

 - Calcium helps various parts of your body function, including your bones, muscles, and nerves.
 You can find calcium in milk, cheese, yogurts, and other dairy products.

 Warning signs that you are not eating a good diet?

 Skipping breakfast makes your metabolism slower and you miss out on important vitamins to get your day started.
 Eating breakfast gives you more energy and helps keep your metabolism moving.

 Aim to drink eight glasses of water each day and have a glass when you first wake up in the morning.
 Drinking enough water helps your body function properly.

-Get your 5 servings of fruits and vegetables a day.
+Get your 5 servings of fruit and vegetables a day.